lee-xin-jin-terence/garden-friends-database-design/README.md

-# GardenFriends Event Management System
+# GardenFriends Event Management System (Database Design)

 GardenFriends is a web-based platform designed to connect members of a garden community.
 The system allows users to register their skills, sign up for events, and participate in a variety of gardening-related activities.
 The project was initially focused on skill swapping but evolved to prioritize event management after community feedback.

 ## Overview

-This project was developed to meet the requirements of Astrid Winterblossom, who wanted a platform where members could host, attend, and participate in various gardening events.
+This project was developed to meet the requirements of Joana Dawson, who wanted a platform where members could host, attend, and participate in various gardening events.
 The system was designed to handle user registrations, event creation, and management, as well as the roles of event organizers, leaders, and helpers.

 ### Key Features:
 - **User Registration**: Members can sign up with personal details and the skills they are willing to share.